isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "I don’t have too much to give up yet."

 "You have enough more than you can handle, right?
-If you wish, shall we go back to Atago Shrine?"
+If you have any wish, shall we go back to Atago Shrine?"

 Mr. Matsuo teased me as usual.